Actindo-AG/Documentation/DataHub/Integration/04_ManageChannels.md

 By default, the *Actindo Basic* channel is predefined.
 If you want to maintain multiple channels, you have to create and activate the respective channels.

 > [Info] A channel does not equal a marketplace or web store connection.
 It is just a dimension that can be added to the multi-channel attributes.

-[comment]: <> (Insert link for procedure about creating a new connection when available)
+For detailed information about creating a connection to a marketplace or web store, see [Create a connection in Omni-Channel](../../Channels/Integration/01_ManageConnections.md#create-a-connection).

 ## Create a channel